How is acute myeloid leukemia diagnosed?

 Magnetic resonance imaging (MRI) scan

 Like CT scans, MRI scans provide detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
 The energy from the radio waves is absorbed by the body and then released in a pattern formed by the type of body tissue and by certain diseases.
 A computer translates the pattern into a very detailed image of parts of the body.
 A contrast material called gadolinium is often injected into a vein before the scan to better see details.
-The contrast material usually does not cause allergic reactions.
+This is a different contrast from that used for CT scans, so being allergic to one doesn’t mean you are allergic to the other.

 MRI scans are very helpful in looking at the brain and spinal cord, but they are not often needed in people with AML.

-MRI scans take longer than CT scans -- often up to an hour.
-You may have to lie inside a narrow tube, which is confining and can be distressing to some people.
+MRI scans take longer than CT scans – often up to an hour.
+You might have to lie inside a narrow tube, which is confining and can be distressing to some people.
 Newer, more open MRI machines may be another option.
 The MRI machine makes loud buzzing and clicking noises that you may find disturbing.
-Some places provide headphones or earplugs to help block this out.
+Some places give you headphones or earplugs to help block this noise out.

 Ultrasound uses sound waves and their echoes to produce a picture of internal organs or masses.
 Most often for this test, a small, microphone-like instrument called a transducer is placed on the skin over the area to be examined (the skin is first lubricated with gel).
 It emits sound waves and picks up the echoes as they bounce off the organs.
 The echoes are converted by a computer into an image that is displayed on a computer screen.